ipiyushvaghela/pdf2text/README.md

 ## Usage

 Now we are all set to go.
 Open your current working directory in terminal and then just run below command with your inp_pdf_path, and language.
+Available [languages](https://github.com/tesseract-ocr/tessdata).

+eng for english

+guj for gujarati

+hin for hindi and so on...

 ```
 python script.py <inp_file_path> output.txt -l <language>
 ```